yodrew/yodrew.github.io/_pages/hygiene.md

 This law has a strange implication.
 The benefit one derives from anything cannot exceed one's capacity for it.
 When structure is damaged (as with virtually all of us now), the unconscious self prevents further damage from the increased energy of normal levels of pleasure, joy, fulfillment, and success running through damaged circuits.
 We often call the results of this life-saving mechanism "self-sabotage" or "bad habits".
 But we can best understand it as a symptom of disease.
 Thus, as hygienists, we seek to understand and support it, not fight it like the moralists.
 Which hygienists have unfortunately been when up against a person's habits.

-Same goes for more obvious means of self-protection like resistance and stubbornness.
+The same is true of more obvious means of self-protection like resistance and stubbornness.

 Imagine a damaged electrical device.
-Simply running a regular amount of power through it won't repair it, and may well cause further damage to circuitry.
-It is best to immediately stop it, turn it off, unplug it, and bring it to a mechanic for repair.
+Running it won't repair it.
+It may well cause further damage.
+It is best to immediately stop it, turn it off, unplug it, and bring it to a technician for repair.

 Likewise, one's capacity for ordinary rest determines how much of it one will enjoy.
 A good night's sleep begins a deep healing process that may take days or weeks to complete.
 A good night's sleep entails stillness and leads to re-energization and clarity.

-These tend to irritate damaged capacity.
-It's like re-breaking a badly set bone.
+These lead to irritation.
+It's like the pain of re-breaking a badly set bone.
 The organism accepts it if the new energy will fuel a complete repair.
 But if light and activity will interrupt the process in the morning, then, from the comprehensive perspective of capacity, it's best to not start at all.

 If, due to a lack of time, safety, or understanding we have not met all the conditions of healing, then unconsciously, we will be prevented from sleeping until we can _really_ sleep.
 Insomnia typically results.
 As with the rest of functioning, only in profound rest does the organism restore its capacity for ordinary rest.

 This analysis applies to everything we try that repeatedly fails and frustrates us.

 Like staying on a good diet.
 One starts eating well.
 Congestion clears.
 Sleep becomes easy and delicious.
 Clarity, motivation, and joy return.
 Eventually, the energy level reaches a fever pitch and something snaps.
-With the indifference of an executioner and the self-awareness of a narcissist, one inhales three pieces of cake that, just a few days before, was obviously horrifying.
+With the indifference of an executioner and the self-awareness of a narcissist, one inhales three pieces of cake that, an hour before, was obviously horrifying.

 The unbearable level of energy in real emotion has the same effect on many of us.
-Or in meeting a magnificent personality.
+Or in meeting a magnificent personality (and getting star-struck).
 Or in getting a once-in-a-lifetime opportunity.
 Choke artistry springs from nowhere.
 "Boy, it's time for an all-night movie marathon!
 Where's the ice cream?"
 To prevent further damage to capacity, the autonomic self does whatever it takes to curb one's enthusiasm.

 Thus, we can see how moralization about choices, habits, commitment, etc, is ineffective because it is irrelevant.
 We are not creatures of habit.
 We are beings of capacity.
 In any given moment, we do absolutely the best we possibly can.
 Whether willed or automatic, every thought, every feeling, every action is an utmost expression of one's capacity.
-The instant capacity rises or falls, so does function.
+The instant that capacity rises or falls, so does function.
 Life cannot do otherwise.

 Genuine benefits gained by normal efforts simply realize one's capacity.
 That's why they feel fun.
 When emergencies or unusual opportunities call for extra effort, the body supplies adrenaline for it.
 But we err in continuing to exert extra effort over a prolonged time span for any purpose, let alone the mind-boggling task of restoring our original capacity.
 The will fails to achieve it.
 Only the involuntary power that gave us life in the first place can.
 This power cannot be manipulated, only provided for.